Jxiang2/workaxle-optaplanner/README.md

 ## Requirements:

 1. Every day, each shift is assigned to a single employee ✅
-2. if an employee is not available to take a shift in the period, he will not be assigned that shift ✅
+2. Try to distribute the shifts evenly ✅
 3. No employee works more than 1 shift in 12 hours ✅

 ### Models: